penmuse/metaprogramming-ruby/ruby-on-steroids/dsl/the-powerful-spell-called-dsl.md

 end
 ```

-As you can see, Rails uses internal DSLs to solve very specific problems with the framework.
+As you can see, Rails uses internal DSLs to solve very specific problems within the framework.
+Infact you can say that rails is one massive DSL used for building web applications that contains smaller DSLs.

 ### Creating our own DSL: mark_ruby